kaiser-rpg/KaiserRPG.github.io/_data/spell/note2.md

 The effects of this spell do not require maintaince.

-You detect the ... within an area around you.
+You detect the ... within the zone.
 This sense informs you of ...
+A target can resist the detection by making a SR Check.

 You create a visual active figment that is no larger than the listed size.